brianspiering/quotes_from_me/quotes_from_me.md

 "This assignment requires you to write 2 lines of code that will be ~100 characters.
 Like all computer science challenges, it will require more thinking than writing."

+"Algorithms are mostly simple.
+The final code is often simple.
+Finding the algorithm and writing the final code is surprisely complex."

 "Similar to physical architecture, you make computing infrastructure first.
 After creation, infrastructure defines limiting patterns of movement and thought."

 "At some point, I just realized that this will always be hard for me.